shrikantshinde178/PeerVista/README.md

 # PeerVista
 Peer-to-Peer Lending Platform (Spring Boot-based web application)

-## PeerLend - Peer-to-Peer Lending Platform
+## PeerVista - Peer-to-Peer Lending Platform

 **Note: This project is currently in progress.
 Backend development has been completed, and work on the frontend is underway.**